openvinotoolkit/mediapipe/docs/development.md

 Recommended development log_level setting is DEBUG as it will print out usefull information and perform additional OpenVINOInferenceCalculator calculator validation.
 If you want to set the flag in the desktop examples applications you can do it by setting the GLOG_minloglevel environment variable.
-If the GLOG_minloglevel variable is not set Model Server will use the default log_level - INFO.

 | GLOG_minloglevel |      value       | Model Server log_level |
 :------------------|------------------| :--------------------: |